shreeyasharma1804/notes/kubernetes/Volumes.md

 After a pod claims the PVC, a PV is created and bound to the PVC

 - If volume expansion is true, the storage declared in a PVC can be increased.

+### NFS

+A Storage class with the NFS csi as the provisioner can be used to create a NFS volume.
+With PVC policy `ReadWriteMany`, multiple pods can write to the same location